stothard-group/variant-calling-pipeline/README.md

 `install.packages(c('caTools','ggplot2','gplots','gsalib','reshape'))`

-## Edit Config Files
+## Edit Configuration

-Two files within the `config` directory control all configurable options in this workflow: `variant_calling.config.yaml` and `variant_calling.clusterconfig.yaml`.
-Edit these files according to your setup.
+The file `config/variant_calling.config.yaml` controls all configurable options relating to the workflow itself.
+For each rule within the snakemake file found in `workflow/snakemake`, there are thread and resource specifications which can be edited according to your setup.

-All rules in the workflow are designed to run on a single node of a cluster with up to 30 CPUs and 100Gb RAM, with the exception of the local rules listed at the top of the VariantCalling.sm file.
+All rules in the workflow are designed to run on a single node of a cluster with up to 30 CPUs and 100Gb RAM, with the exception of the local rules listed at the top of the `workflow/snakemake` file.

-Values in the clusterconfig.yaml file are listed for each rule and specify the following slurm options:
+Cluster configuration values are listed for each rule and specify the following slurm options:
+- threads: 1 # Number of threads to use for each job; should be equal to or less than cores
-- n: cpus-per-task (-c)
+- resources:
-- time: time, format 0-00:00:00 (--time)
-- pmem: total memory, all values in mb (--mem)
+	- cores = 1,  # Number of cpus available, or that will be requested from the scheduler
+	- runtime = 120,  # Requested walltime in minutes
+	- mem_mb = 4000,  # Requested memory in MB

 #### Add user-specific files to the reference_files directory